topimiettinen/libaslrmalloc/DESIGN.md

 New memory is allocated with `mmap()` and the address of the new memory is randomized with `getrandom()`.
 Flag `MAP_FIXED_NOREPLACE` is used to avoid mapping new memory over an existing memory mapping.
 If the kernel rejects the address, `mmap()` is retried with a new random address.
-In the 47 bit address space available on 64 bit processors, this should happen very rarely.
+In the 47 bit address space available on many 64 bit processors, this should happen very rarely.
 Using this library on 32 bit systems may be a bad idea.

+`sbrk()`/`brk()` is not used at all.
+This function returns predictable addresses and it should never be used.

 The library will also aggressively unmap any `free()`d memory or if that is not possible, fill the memory with non-zero bytes (inspired by BSD `malloc()` implementations).